Shoreham Power Station: Shoreham A Power Station

-Brighton B Power Station
+Shoreham B Power Station

 In the early 1940s it became clear that a large power station was going to be needed to provide electricity for the south east area.
 The Southwick site was selected by the national power board, the Central Electricity Board.
 In 1946 Brighton Corporation was ordered to proceed with the construction of the new station, consisting of six 52.5 MW generating sets.
 The first pile was driven on 25 November 1947.
 During the construction of the station, on 1 April 1948, the electric supply industry in the United Kingdom was nationalised, and the British Electricity Authority took over responsibility of the site from Brighton Corporation.
 On 26 June 1950 consent was given for the second section of the station, but it was decided that the last two generating sets would have a capacity of 60 MW, and sets 1 to 4 uprated to 55.5 MW.
 The station's six units were commissioned from December 1952 to September 1958, and the station had a total generating capacity of 342 MW.
 The chimneys were 350 feet high and were 32 feet internal diameter at the base reducing to 24 feet internal diameter at the top.
 The demolition of one of its chimneys was featured in a 2009 advert for EDF Energy.

 By 1961 the station had an installed capacity of 342 MW, comprising 4 × 55.5 MW and 2 × 60 MW turbo-alternators.
 The 55.5 MW machines were decommissioned in 1975.
 The turbines were supplied with steam from 11 pulverised coal boilers each with a capacity of 320,000 lb/hr (40.3 kg/s) giving a total steam output of 3,520,000 lb/hr (443.5 kg/s).
 The steam conditions at the turbine stop valves were 900 psi (62.1 bar) and 482 °C. Seawater was used for condensing and cooling.

 Electrically, Generators 1 - 4 fed into the 132kV network at Fishersgate 132kV Substation.
 Generators 5 - 6 fed in to the local 33kV network.
 The B Station site supplies were fed from four individual 33kV supply cables from the A Station 33kV board.

 The output, in GWh, for the B station over the period 1961-84 was as follows: